Tagovailoa wins first NFL start as Dolphins down Rams

 return; Kyle Van Noy, who ran 28 yards with a fumble that was forced by Shaq

-Lawson; and Eric Rowe and Christian Wilkins, who each had an interception.
+Lawson; and Eric Rowe and Christian Wilkins, each of whom had an interception.

 Rowe also dropped a would-be pick-six.